mmshad/xray-aws-terraform/README.md

    After deployment, look for the green connection link in the output:
    - For VMESS protocol: `vmess://` link
    - For VLESS protocol: `vless://` link

    Copy this link to your V2Ray/X-Ray client.

 ## Configuration

 ### Required Variables
-- `domain`: Your DuckDNS subdomain (e.g., "myserver.duckdns.org") - obtained from DuckDNS dashboard
+- `duckdns_domain`: Your DuckDNS domain (e.g., "myserver.duckdns.org") or Cloudflare domain (e.g., "example.com")
-- `email`: Email for Let's Encrypt certificate registration - used for certificate renewal notifications
+- `certbot_email`: Email for Let's Encrypt certificate registration - used for certificate renewal notifications
-- `token`: Your DuckDNS token for DNS updates - found on your DuckDNS dashboard
+- `duckdns_token`: Your DuckDNS token for DNS updates - found on your DuckDNS dashboard
+- `cloudflare_api_token`: Your Cloudflare API token for DNS updates
+- `cloudflare_domain`: Your Cloudflare domain name
+- `cloudflare_subdomain`: Subdomain for Cloudflare (default: "vpn")

 ### Optional Variables
 - `region`: AWS region (default: "us-east-1")